 The government response in the Good Work Plan reported that it is reviewing the legislation relating to redundancy protection and considering whether this is sufficient.

 In January 2019 the government published a consultation seeking views on extending redundancy protection for pregnant women and new parents.
 The consultation proposes that the government extend the current protection afforded under the Maternity and Paternity Leave etc Regulations 1999 to cover the period of pregnancy and a period after, an extension of six months.
 It asked how best to achieve that and who would be covered, for example, those taking shared parental leave or adoption leave.
-The consultation closed on 5th April 2019 and responses are being considered.
+The consultation closed on 5th April 2019 and a response was published in July 2019.

 Holiday pay - raising awareness